WorldCereal/worldcereal-documentation/rdm/upload.md

 <div style="text-align: justify">
 After successful upload, you will be encouraged to share your data with the WorldCereal consortium.<br>

 By accepting this, your dataset privacy level will be changed to "restricted", meaning that aside from you, only WorldCereal consortium members can access the data and use it for model training and validation activities.
 The data will not be accessible to anyone else.
+This also entails that the user is no longer permitted to edit, nor delete the specific dataset.

 You will be prompted whether and how you want to be officially attributed for the contribution of this specific dataset.<br>
 If clear attribution details are provided, you will be properly attributed in all WorldCereal publications and products for which your dataset has been used.